CSIS-iLab/nuclearnetwork_wp/wp-content/themes/csisnuclearnetwork/readme.txt

 == Copyright ==

-Reconnecting Asia WordPress Theme, Copyright 2019 WordPress.org Reconnecting Asia is distributed under the terms of the GNU GPL.
+Nuclear Network WordPress Theme, Copyright 2019 WordPress.org Nuclear Network is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by